vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - Loading utils will check for ID
 - Sidebar will no longer show undefined if there is no group
 - Text in TableCell can now be aligned left
+- Sidebar subtitle indenting when no back button is present

 <br>